Quality web hosting is crucial, and more tricky to find than you would think.

 Starting with speed, they have data centres spread across the globe – all the locations are mentioned in our SiteGround review.
 For your Australian website, use the Sydney data centre.
 Another speed-boosting tactic the company uses is its custom-built caching system – SuperCacher.

 SuperCacher accelerates website loading by caching static content and storing copies of dynamic content in the server ram.
 The feature is available regardless of which SiteGround hosting plan you choose.
+It’s very impressive and works extremely well.

 Security-wise, SiteGround gets top scores.
 Its in-house security system monitors hosted sites for security flaws 24/7.
 After finding a threat, the security team will patch it quickly to secure your site.